Spartan Advantage Program

 What are the eligibility requirements?

 To be eligible for the Spartan Advantage Program, you must meet all of the following criteria:

 - Be a dependent Michigan student.

 - Be eligible for the Federal Pell Grant.

 - Be from an economically disadvantaged background as indicated by total assets and total income from current and prior years.
 This means that your total income has been and will continue to be at or below the federally established poverty guidelines and your total assets are low enough that the family cannot use the income from them to rise above the poverty threshold.
-Total income consists of taxed and untaxed income reported on the FAFSA.
-For dependent students, this will be parent income; for independent students, this will be the student's own income.
+Total income consists of taxed and untaxed income reported by the student's parents on the FAFSA.
 Total assets include, but are not limited to, cash, savings, investments, trusts, and real estate other than the primary residence.